Insurance Plans and Tax Deductions

 - a meeting with school personnel if desired.

 Typically, 20 hours of work are involved in an educational assessment.
 Our fee for a psychoeducational assessment is $2800.
+The fee may be reduced if a case is less complex than expected.
 The hourly fee for psychologists in Nova Scotia is approximately $190.
 Visit our School-related Assessment section for more information.

 Fees for neuropsychological assessments are comparable with other psychologists in the province.
 Our fees are typically $4000 but may vary depending on the complexity of the case.
 This fee includes the cost of related interviewing, a full day of testing, scoring and interpretation of tests, a review of documents, consultation with other professionals as needed, preparation of the assessment report, and often a final consultation.